ricohapi/theta-api1-ios-sdk/README.txt

     [Using your own app with RICOH THETA SDK]
         1. Copy lib-ricoh-theta, lib-r-exif and lib-ricoh-theta_serializer into the lib of your app.
         2. Add framework and dylib.
 Requirements for using the library are written in the README files contained in each of the library folders.
+           When using OpenGL ES, add GLKit and OpenGLES framework as required.
         3. Mount based on the sample application and information described below.

     [More detailed information]